yohasebe/monadic-chat-cli/templates/chat.md

 - the value of "response" must be included in the value of "conversation"
 - the "response" contains  your response, not the prompt
 - the value of "response" must be different from any of your previous responses
+- backslashes in the text values of "prompt" must be escaped by another backslash character
+- backslashes in the text values of "response" must be escaped by another backslash character
+- backslashes in the text items of "conversation" must be escaped by another backslash character
+- double quotes in the text values of "prompt" must be escaped by a backslash character
-- double-quotation characters in the text values must be escaped by a back-slash character
+- double quotes in the text values of "response" must be escaped by a backslash character
+- double quotes in the text items of "conversation" must be escaped by a backslash character
 - the JSON object must be fully parsable using Ruby's "JSON.parse" method
-- never fail to wrap the json object with "```json\n" and "\n```\n".
+- wrap the json object with "```json\n" and "\n```\n"